Berliner FC Dynamo: Background: SC Dynamo Berlin (1954–1966)

 Most players of the former SG Dynamo Dresden team had aged by the late 1950s.
 The team was now instead shaped by a new generation of players, including Martin Skaba, Werner Heine, Waldemar Mühlbächer, Hermann Bley and Konrad Dorner.
 SC Dynamo Berlin won its first trophy in the 1959 FDGB-Pokal.
 However, the team was not allowed to participate in the 1960–61 European Cup Winners' Cup.
 The East German Football Association (Deutscher Fußball-Verband der DDR) (DFV) decided that local rival and league runner-up ASK Vorwärts Berlin was a better representative.

-SC Dynamo Berlin had some success in the first two seasons of the 1960s.
-The team finished runners-up in the 1960 DDR-Oberliga and reached the final of the 1961-62 FDGB-Pokal.
+SC Dynamo Berlin had some success in early 1960s; finished runners-up in the 1960 DDR-Oberliga and reached the final of the 1961-62 FDGB-Pokal.
 However, SC Dynamo Berlin found itself overshadowed in the capital by the army-sponsored ASK Vorwärts Berlin.
-The team of SC Dynamo Berlin during the 1960s would eventually prove relatively weak.
 By the end of the 1962–63 DDR-Oberliga, SC Dynamo Berlin had become a lower-table side.